RaduMarcel/EspressoViews/README.md

 - EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).

-- EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.
+- EspressoViews merges the results of many SQL statements and displays them in a data tree, which can be expanded and collapsed by the user.

 - Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as adding phrases to a text.